 MFA has proven itself to be one of the most impactful cybersecurity innovations in recent decades.
 But it's still not enough.

-In the course of routine Penetration Testing, Silent Breach's ethical hackers continue to discover novel ways to circumvent digital defenses, even with MFA enabled.
+During routine Penetration Testing, Silent Breach's ethical hackers continue to discover novel ways to circumvent digital defenses, even with MFA enabled.
 For example, by masquerading as IT personnel, hackers can successfully convince users to hand over not only their credentials, but their MFA codes as well.
-As software itself becomes increasingly secure, malicious actors are adapting to human-centric attack vectors.
-To stay protected in the years ahead, firms will need to broaden their authentication toolkit.
-One such emerging tool is call Mutual Human Authentication.
+As software becomes increasingly secure, malicious actors adapt to human-centric

 What is Mutual Human Authentication?

 Until now, multi-factor authentication has relied mainly on an OTP which is usually texted or

 emailed to the user (thereby complimenting the standard username and password).
 While even just this